onfido/onfido-sdk-ui/README.md

 ### Overriding the hook

 In order to expose the user's progress through the SDK an `EventListener` must be added that listens for `UserAnalyticsEvent` events.
-This can be done anywhere within your application and might look something like the following:
+This should be done before the `Onfido.init(options)` method to allow catching all event and might look something like:

 ```javascript
 addEventListener('userAnalyticsEvent', (event) => //Your code here);